 According to Dr. Lucas from the University of Bordeaux, there are in fact a total of 4 biogenic amines that are causing problems in wine.
 But it’s only 2 of those that are causing headaches.

 As mentioned above, histamine and tyramine are the biogenic amines that scientists think are causing headaches and some other allergic reactions.

 So although wine producers should seriously pay attention to cadaverine and putrescine, they don’t hurt people.
 They just make wine smell and taste less, or make them smell bad.

 In fact, current research suggests that when we smell brettanomyces in wine, it may sometimes actually be cadaverine or putrescine that we are smelling.
 Brettanomyces is the compound responsible for the smelly poo or stinky barnyard animal aroma.
 It’s an aroma that takes away the fruity quality in the wine.
 Therefore, controlling biogenic amine buildup is also a way to prevent wines from smelling like poo.
 But that topic is for another post.

-So, if it's histamine in wine that causes me to have a headache, can I take an anti-histamine to prevent a headache?
+So, if it's histamine in wine that causes me to have a headache after drinking wine, can I take an anti-histamine to prevent a headache?

 Nope… dammit!
 It just doesn’t work that way.

 Fermented Foods have long been known to potentially carry dangerous levels of biogenic amines

 It’s long been known that fermented foods have the potential to contain dangerous levels of histamine.
 Canned fish, vegetables, and even dairy products such as yoghurt and blue cheese are usual suspects.
 Tomatoes, aubergine (eggplant), and strawberries can be problematic too.

 So it’s easy to understand why the food industry tests fermented and canned products routinely and has allowable histamine limits for each product.